aireytf/Week1-Challenge-Horiseon/README.md

 - I implemented semantic structure to the HTML elements;
 - I ensured the HTML elements follow a logical structure independent of styling and positioning;
 -I added alt attributes, where they were missing for image elements;
-- I gave sequential order to the heading attributes; and
+- I gave sequential order to the heading attributes;
-- I gave the title element a concise, descriptive title.
+- I gave the title element a concise, descriptive title; and
+- I ensured all the application's links function correctly, by fixing the link to the Search Engine Optimization content on the site.

 ## Table of Contents